Indra Prasanna Mukerji: Early life and career

 Justice Mukerji was born in 1963 into a family of lawyers in Kolkata.
-His father Deba Prasanna Mukerji and paternal grandfather Iswar Prasanna Mukerji were barristers of the Calcutta High Court.
+His father Deba Prasanna Mukerji and paternal grandfather Iswar Prasanna Mukerji were barristers and Senior Barristers of the Calcutta High Court (equivalent to Queen's Counsel in England).
 He studied at St. Xavier's School and College, Kolkata and passed law at the University of Calcutta.
 He was also educated in University of London.
 After his enrolment as a lawyer on 2 July 1990, Mukerji practised in the Calcutta High Court on the civil side.
 He became the senior advocate in the panel of Government of India as well as Damodar Valley Corporation.
 He was appointed as a permanent judge on 18 May 2009 in the Calcutta High Court.
 On 21 September 2024, Mukerji was made Chief Justice of Meghalaya High Court.
 He was retired on 5 September 2025 as Chief Justice of Meghalaya High Court.
 He was ranked 3rd on the All India seniority list of High Court Judges on the date of his retirement.
+Presently he is serving as the Chairperson of the West Bengal Human Rights Commission.